-On John Berger's Understanding a Photograph
+Understanding a Photograph by John Berger

 This is a glimpse of Barthes the novelist in exquisite miniature.
 Berger's critical writing, meanwhile, has gone hand in hand with the creation of a substantial body of fiction.
 As Berger examines and coaxes out a photograph's stories—both the ones it reveals and those that lie concealed—so the task of the critic and interrogator of images gives way to the vocation and embrace of the storyteller.
 And it does not stop there, since, as he reminds us in And Our Faces, My Heart, Brief as Photos, "the traffic between storytelling and metaphysics is continuous."

 The essays in this book are arranged more or less chronologically.
 They comprise selections from books by Berger and previously uncollected pieces written for exhibitions or as introductions and afterwords to catalogs.
 A few very minor mistakes have been silently corrected and some other very small changes have been made to eliminate discrepancies resulting from the pieces having gone through the different wash cycles of previous house styles.
 All of the pieces would benefit from being more comprehensively illustrated.
 This is more of a problem, obviously, than it was when a given piece appeared in a book filled with large, high-quality reproductions.
 It is less of problem now than it was back in the time of Sontag's On Photography since so many of the pictures can be found instantly online, can even be viewed on the same device on which this book may be read.
 Having said that, it bears repeating that Another Way of Telling was conceived as a collaboration.
 The images are as important as the words.
-In the essays included here ("Appearances" and "Stories"), we have only Berger's words which, in this context, serve as signposts, directing you back to the book, where they can be reunited with Mohr's pictures. —Geoff Dyer, Iowa City, August 2012
+In the essays included here ("Appearances" and "Stories"), we have only Berger's words which, in this context, serve as signposts, directing you back to the book, where they can be reunited with Mohr's pictures.

 From John Berger's Understanding a Photograph, edited and introduced by Geoff Dyer, and published by Aperture.
+Used with permission of the publisher.

 Comments are open to registered bookforum.com users only.
 Please login to post.